fluentglobe/TalkiPy/docs/library/uselect.rst

 .. method:: poll.ipoll(timeout=-1, flags=0)

-   Like :meth:`poll.poll`, but instead returns an iterator which yields a `callee-owned tuple`.
-This function provides an efficient, allocation-free way to poll on streams.
+   Like :meth:`poll.poll`, but instead returns an iterator which yields a ``callee-owned tuples``.
+This function provides efficient, allocation-free way to poll on streams.

    If *flags* is 1, one-shot behavior for events is employed: streams for